2023 Solar Incentives Guide for Middletown, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC offers a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-To find out exactly how much the ITC could save you, speak with your local Middletown solar panel installation expert.
+To find out exactly how much the ITC could save you, talk to your local Middletown solar panel installer.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
 The Clean Energy Credit lasts until 2035.
 Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the current program ends.
 Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-Your local Middletown solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local Middletown solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-In addition to those provided at the federal level, there are often also state solar incentives.
-Rebates, tax credits and more might be available at a more local level.
+There are more than just federal solar incentives; rebates, tax credits and more are often offered at the state and local level.
 These incentives may be distributed by the New Jersey government, or by your county or municipality.
 Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Middletown